Chumi

 1506Conquers Socotra and Muscat

-Albuquerque captures the island of Socotra and the city of Muscat, securing key strategic points in the Indian Ocean and enhancing Portuguese control over trade routes.
+Albuquerque conquered the strategic island of Socotra and the port of Muscat, establishing Portuguese control over key points in the Arabian Sea.

 1507Captures Ormuz